johnhalz/how_to/docs/os_and_configs/port_arch_linux_to_jetson.md

     sudo ./flash.sh jetson-nano-devkit mmcblk0p1
     ```

+    !!! tip
-    *Self-Note:* You may need to change the big `if` statement of the `apply_binaries.sh` script to get it to apply the changes you made in the previous steps.
+        You may need to change the big `if` statement of the `apply_binaries.sh` script to get it to apply the changes you made in the previous steps.
 Test and see.

 23. Your device should reboot and prompt you to login.
 The default login for Arch Linux ARM is:
     Username: root